utkarshsharma1/accelerator-microbenchmarks/README.md

-# RankML
+# Microbenchmarks
 Microbenchmarks that assess the performance of individual operations and components on accelerators with JAX.

 ## Setup

-Setup the cloud TPU enviroment.
+Setup the cloud TPU environment.

 ## Running the code